-(Keith et al., 2020) optimized that ecosystems are classified based on major ecological processes and traits enabling generalizations about their functions and responses to environmental changes as they are distinguished by their biotic composition forming a hierarchical structure that reflects similarities among units and allowing for effective mapping using various methods.
+Keith et al. (2020) optimized that ecosystems are classified based on major ecological processes and traits enabling generalizations about their functions and responses to environmental changes as they are distinguished by their biotic composition forming a hierarchical structure that reflects similarities among units and allowing for effective mapping using various methods.
 Anaerobic bacteria play a crucial role in nutrient-rich trophic networks while detritivores thrive in environments abundant in organic carbon shaping ecosystem characteristics further based on climate and water availability which influence species distributions and adaptive strategies.
 This leads to life-history patterns in deserts that alternate between active and dormant phases to cope with extreme conditions while mobility enhances predation in more productive ecosystems.
 Yet water deficits pose significant challenges to the persistence of desert biota underscoring the critical role of environmental factors in shaping ecological dynamics.
-Another study by (Jose et al., 2020) presents key findings that enhance our understanding of ecosystems and their classifications by identifying distinct ecosystem groupings based on major ecological processes reflecting how ecosystems are assembled and maintain their defining traits which is essential for understanding ecological dynamics and enabling generalizations about ecosystem functions and responses to environmental changes.
+Another study by Jose et al. (2020) presents key findings that enhance our understanding of ecosystems and their classifications by identifying distinct ecosystem groupings based on major ecological processes reflecting how ecosystems are assembled and maintain their defining traits which is essential for understanding ecological dynamics and enabling generalizations about ecosystem functions and responses to environmental changes.
 This supports predictions on how ecosystems adapt to management actions for effective conservation strategies as ecosystems within these groups are further distinguished by their biotic composition emphasizing the role of biodiversity in defining ecosystem identity and function which strengthens conservation efforts.
 The results highlight the need for a hierarchical structure to organize ecosystems based on their similarities improving the understanding of ecological relationships and demonstrating that ecosystem distributions can be effectively mapped and monitored through various methods such as ground observation and remote sensing allowing for comparative spatial and time-series analyses to track ecological changes.
 The typology integrates all biosphere components into a single theoretical framework ensuring logical consistency and facilitating robust ecosystem identification ultimately providing a structured approach to ecosystem management conservation and monitoring while emphasizing the significance of biodiversity and ecological processes in shaping ecosystem responses to environmental changes (Kubov et al., 2024).

 IMPACT OF VARIOUS FACTORS ON TRANSGENIC MECHANISMS